Burbano-Lab/rice-blast-variant-calling/1_Filtering_steps.md

 ## Jointly calling genotypes on the 9 samples

-In order to have information from every single base along the rerefence genome we use the flag *-allbases* in the *GATK* program *GenotypeGVCFs*.
+To have information from every single base along the reference genome we use the flag *-allbases* in the *GATK* program *GenotypeGVCFs*.

 ```bash
 gatk -T GenotypeGVCFs -R guy11.fa -V samples1-to-9.list -ploidy 1 -o joint.vcf.gz -allbases